 A well-developed vocabulary is linked to better school performance.
 As a child listens and understands at a higher level than he's able to read independently (right up to high school age), reading aloud provides children with the chance to listen and engage with texts beyond their own reading level — and this is wonderfully constructive for vocabulary development.

 2. It Gives You Insight Into Their Challenges

 Books can invite conversation with kids around relevant social issues and challenges they might be facing.
-Choosing a book to read together that addresses a tricky topic — such as friendship issues, prejudice, bullying, or homelessness —offers an unmatched opportunity for talking together.
-You can better understand what your child thinks or has experienced around a given issue, as well share your beliefs and personal stories on a sensitive subject.
+Choosing a book to read together that addresses a tricky topic — such as friendship issues, prejudice, bullying, or homelessness — offers an unmatched opportunity to talk together.
+You can better understand what your child thinks or has experienced around a given issue, as well as share your beliefs and personal stories on a sensitive subject.

 3. They'll Associate Rest & Relaxation With Reading

 Maintaining a habit of reading aloud together with your independent reader provides the continued chance for closeness with you.
 Plus, escaping into a great book can be a stress-reliever, and continuing this tradition ahead of those emotionally tricky pre-teen and teen years will (hopefully) help him see books as a place for respite.

 Of course, choosing the right book is an essential part of a successful read-aloud.
 For my daughter and me, it has to be a book we're both interested in, and yes, there have been books we’ve started and discarded as they failed to capture our attention.
 That being said, here are five titles from a range of genres that we think you might enjoy with your own kids.